 - Click the Answer from the report section that will print a report of the Answer.

 - Then, check the Return to Solver Parameters Dialog, it will return to the previous dialog box.
 If any changes are needed we do that from the dialog box.

 - Go back to the worksheet now.

 We can see some changes in the unit and total profit cells.

 - There is an Answer Report tab added in the Excel file.

 In a similar way, we can also get the minimum value like cost minimization by choosing Min from the Set Objective section

-In this article, we described the details of the Excel Solver.
-Such as, how to add a solver, solution algorithms, model, and the use with an example.
+In this article, we described the details of the Excel Solver, such as, how to add a solver, solution algorithms, model, and the use with an example.
 I hope this will satisfy your needs.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.
+Please give your suggestions in the comment box.